Stop negative thinking

 As well as allowing you to structure useful affirmations, part of Positive Thinking is to look at opportunities that the situation might offer to you.
 In the examples above, successfully overcoming these situations will open up opportunities.
 You'll gain new skills, you'll be seen as someone who can handle difficult challenges, and you may open up new career opportunities.

-Make sure that you take the time to identify these opportunities and focus on them as part of your positive thinking.
+Make sure that you take the time to identify these opportunities and focus on them as part of your positive thoughts.

-In the past people have advocated positive thinking almost recklessly, as if it is a solution to everything.
-Positive thinking should be used with common sense.
+In the past people have advocated thinking positively almost recklessly, as if it is a solution to everything.
+The approach should be used with common sense, though.
 First, decide rationally what goals you can realistically attain with hard work, and then use positive thinking to reinforce these.

 This set of tools helps you to manage and counter the stress of negative thinking.